FUTURE PHARMACIST OF THE YEAR

-This award recognises a fourth year B Pharm student who shows passion for the pharmacy profession and insightful ideas in completing an essay on a predetermined professional topic.
+This award recognizes a fourth year B Pharm student who shows passion for the pharmacy profession and insightful ideas in completing an essay on a predetermined professional topic.

 2016The attitude required to reach current strategic direction in primary care needs to be innovative and entrepreneurial, and be harnessed early in professional development, according to Otago University fourth-year student Sophie Oliff.